julianrojas87/PhD-consortium-ISWC2019/content/related-work.md

-provide a common environment where data is given a well-defined meaning, better allowing machines to comprehend and work with heterogeneous data form different sources.
+provide a common environment where data is given a well-defined meaning, better allowing machines to comprehend and work with heterogeneous data from different sources.
 Through the [RDF specification](cite:cites cyganiak2014),
-Linked Data is described using a graph-based model, where each node in the graph represents a concept, object or literal value in the world and each edge represents the logical relation between two of them.
+Linked Data is described using a graph-based model, where each node in the graph represents a concept, object or literal value in the world, and each edge represents the logical relation between two of them.
+This graph can be queried upon using the [SPARQL](cite:cites sparql) query language, which is the W3C recommendation to query RDF.

 In this section I present an overview of different aspects related to the problem